PedemonteGiacomo/cv2kinesis/README.md

 ## Real-time Object Detection and Streaming with Python, OpenCV, AWS Kinesis, and YOLOv8
+**New Serverless Architecture**

+This repository now includes a containerized YOLOv8 service and an AWS CDK stack to deploy a fully managed demo on Fargate.
+Check the `stream_service/` folder for the container code and `cdk/` for the infrastructure definition.

 I've got the following idea in my mind.
 I want to detect objects with YoloV8 and OpenCV.
 Here a simple example: